Prat33k18/Sparkle_demo/README.md

 🎧 **Playback:** Experience smooth audio playback of your favorite tracks.

-🌟 **Favorite Artist Selection:** Mark and access your favorite artists with ease.
+🌟 **Favorite Artist Selection:** Mark and access your favorite artists with ease(You can only two Arijit and SPB you can add more artist by Modifying).

 🔍 **Search:** Find songs and artists quickly with our efficient search feature.